"WHILE I'M ALIVE, I'LL MAKE TINY CHANGES TO EARTH"

 Part I begins by considering, through the loose lens of Wittgenstein's philosophical method, how religious language has been misunderstood leading straightway to a variety of challenges and conceptual confusions.
 Part II presents previously unpublished essays written by Robert C. Coburn who has, for over 50 years, been at the forefront of the study of metaphysics and philosophy of religion.

 Making a compelling case for a religious practice that avoids trivializing religious belief, this book promises to be a corrective to those who see faith as nothing more than ethics in disguise and to those metaphysicians who see faith as a set of beliefs.

 Robert Bolger was born and raised in Northeast Ohio.
 He attended the University of Washington in Seattle earning a B.A. degree in philosophy.
 He then went on to get an M.A in Theology and a PhD in Philosophy of Religion and Theology.
 Robert, deeply influenced by the Wittgensteinian approach to philosophy and theology taught to him by his teacher D.Z.
 Phillips, is the author of Kneeling at the Altar of Science: The Mistaken Path of Contemporary Religious Scientism (Wipf and Stock, 2012) and Gesturing Toward Reality: David Foster Wallace and Philosophy (Bloomsbury, 2014).
-In 2018, Robert has a new book coming out with Bloomsbury Press entitled Language, Meaning and Use: The God Who is not There (written with Robert C. Coburn).
-Bolger currently lives and works near Seattle Washington.
+In 2019, Robert has a new book coming out with Bloomsbury Press entitled Language, Meaning and Use (written with Robert C. Coburn).
+Robert currently lives and works near Seattle Washington.